 Nvidia’s GeForce GTX 1080 is no longer top dog in its GPU family – that honour now goes the GTX 1080Ti and, of course, the frankly ridiculous Titan Xp.
 It has, however, come down quite dramatically in price since I first looked at it, arguably making it a better buy than ever before if you’re after a 4K-capable graphics card.
 The economically monikered MSI Gaming X 8GB Twin Frozr VI pictured above, for instance, cost a wallet-breaking £695 a year ago.
 Now you can pick up one like Gigabyte’s equally succinct GeForce GTX 1080 Turbo OC for as little as £489 from Scan.
+Or, if you head over to our Black Friday 2017 hub, you can find one for just £439 over on Ebuyer.
 The 1080Ti, on the other hand, has remained at a steady £700 since launch.

 A no-brainer, right?
 Not quite, as there’s also the GTX 1070Ti to think about as well, which costs even less at around £420 and promises near 1080 performance.
 We’ll be taking a look at the 1070Ti shortly, so we’ll update this page with our findings soon to let you know how we got on.
 For now, though, I’ll turn my attention back to the regular GTX 1080.

 What I’m mainly interested here is whether the GTX 1080 feels like the double-generational jump I’ve mentioned previously.
 Is it truly that good?
 Of course, many flavours of Nvidia’s new GeForce GTX 1080 wonder chipset are available.
 So best to begin by clarifying the specifics of the card in question, the MSI Gaming X 8G.
 There are some hard points defined by Nvidia’s GP104 chip that lies at the heart of the GTX 1080 card / chipset / whatever.